-Obviously there would be plenty of vengeful ghosts of some insanely violent individuals.
+Obviously there would be plenty of vengeful ghosts of some wildly aggressive individuals.
 Any earth bound spirits of guards and administrators would be pretty terrifying as well since this facility was known for inhumane treatment of prisoners, back in the '30s prisoners were kept in "hole-cells."
 There is even talk about the land itself being haunted log before the prison went up.

 According to local historians, the land was a Native American burial ground.
 Complaints of haunting have been going on since opening day.